susanBuck/notes/07_Command_Line/04_Nano.md

-There are many ways you can edit text files on your computer...
-You can use a GUI like TextEdit (Mac), Notepad (Win), Sublime Text, etc. Or you can use a Command Line based text editor such as nano, vim, and vi.
+There are many ways you can edit text files on your computer.
+You can use a GUI like TextEdit (Mac), Notepad (Windows), Sublime Text, etc. Or you can use a Command Line based text editor such as nano, vim, or vi.

 Some developers love CL editors, others prefer GUIs.
 If you're in the latter category, there will still be times when you need to use a CL text editor because a GUI editor will have limitations.
-For example...
+For example:

 1. Some files are locked/read-only and needs administrator privileges to alter; your GUI editor may let you open the file, but it won't let you save.